What is it about air travel that makes us lose our minds?

 But as perhaps its greatest beneficiary, l just want to say: thank you.

 Update: Many of you have asked what happens after this column goes away at the end of this year.
 I’m rolling out a new feature on Tuesday, Jan.
 1, which will challenge conventions, slaughter sacred cows and bust myths about all things relating to travel and transportation.
-If you have any suggestions on what you’d like me to cover — or not cover — please .
+If you have any suggestions on what you’d like me to cover — or not cover — please send me a note.
 Your ideas are very welcome.